frncsdrk/supa/README.md

-  ./supa.sh -v                                     display version ./supa.sh -h                                     display this message ./supa.sh -b                                     is machine reboot required ./supa.sh you@remote-host                        run apt update and apt list --upgradeable ./supa.sh you@remote-host -u                     same as the former but with the addition of upgrading all packages ./supa.sh you@remote-host -u <package>           same as the former but with the addition of upgrading one single package
+  ./supa.sh -v                                     display version ./supa.sh -h                                     display this message ./supa.sh -b                                     is machine reboot required ./supa.sh -b -l                                  is machine reboot required, but list upgradeable packages as well ./supa.sh you@remote-host                        run apt update and apt list --upgradeable ./supa.sh you@remote-host -u                     same as the former but with the addition of upgrading all packages ./supa.sh you@remote-host -u <package>           same as the former but with the addition of upgrading one single package